Faytje/Faytje/README.md

 # Heya!
- Im Rick!
+ I'm Rick!
 A student in IT.

 🎓| I'm currently studying Cyber Security in the Netherlands.